Signs & Symptoms of Mental & Behavioral Health Issues

 Some symptoms of speech disorder include stuttering, apraxia, and dysarthria.
 Stress, excitement, or frustration can cause stuttering to become more severe, followed by rapid blinking, lip tremors, tension in the face and shoulders.
 Dysarthria occurs when damage to the brain causes muscle weakness in a person's face, lips, tongue, throat, or chest.
 This could cause additional symptoms like slurred speech, mumbling, speaking too slowly or too quickly, soft or quiet speech, or difficulty moving the mouth or tongue.

 Thoughts about homicide may result from other illnesses such as delirium and psychosis accompanied by substance-induced psychosis, schizophrenia, or other personality disorders.
 Associated risk factors include a history of violence, thoughts of committing harm, poor impulse control and an inability to delay gratification, loss of reality, delusional beliefs or command hallucinations, the belief that other people wish to harm him or her, the perception of rejection or humiliation at the hands of others.

 Schedule An Appointment Now

-Our specialized team of providers can help you find the care you need to get started on your mental or behavioral health journey today.Book an Appointment
+With facilities in El Paso, Park, and Teller County, our specialized team of providers can help you find the care you need to get started on your mental or behavioral health journey today.Book an Appointment